-The Connected Auto Insurance Global Study, is based on 9 months of research, and reveals that the collapse in car usage provided by COVID-19 confinements has led to a surge in policyholders demanding flexible policies priced on their actual mileage.
+Based on 9 months of research, this report reveals that the collapse in car usage provided by pandemic-related confinements has led policyholders to demand flexible policies priced on their actual mileage.

 Many insurers, especially in the US, issued rebates, as policyholders demanded refunds, and, in response to the outcry, established UBI programmes too.